- Why Research

 Full Research Summary

-Obesity increases the risk of breast cancer in older women and increases the risk of breast cancer recurrence.
-Given that lifestyle and physical activity are most impacted within the first year after a breast cancer diagnosis, intervening soon after diagnosis may have the biggest impact on breast cancer outcomes.
+Impact: Obesity increases the risk of breast cancer in older women, and it also increases the risk of breast cancer recurrence.
+Given that lifestyle and physical activity are impacted most during the first year after a breast cancer diagnosis, intervening soon after diagnosis may have the biggest impact on breast cancer outcomes.
+Dr. Irwin is conducting bio-behavioral research investigating the impact of physical activity, diet, and weight on breast cancer survivorship.
+Her findings may ultimately lead to a lower risk of breast cancer recurrence and mortality.

-In previous BCRF research, Dr. Irwin found that both weight loss and exercise favorably changed biomarkers related to breast cancer, such as C-reactive protein.
-She also found exercise to improve aromatase inhibitor (AI) side effects in breast cancer survivors taking AIs.
+What she’s learned so far: Dr. Irwin’s research has shown that both weight loss and exercise favorably change biomarkers related to breast cancer, such as the inflammatory marker, C-reactive protein.
+She also showed that exercise improved aromatase inhibitor side effects in breast cancer survivors taking these drugs.

 Melinda L. Irwin, PhD, MPH is a tenured professor at the Yale School of Public Health and co-leader of the Cancer Prevention and Control Research Program at Yale Cancer Center.
 Dr. Irwin's primary research interests are physical activity, weight and cancer prevention and control.
 Her breast cancer research focuses on the impact of exercise and weight loss trials on breast tissue and serum biomarkers, as well as the impact of exercise on improving adherence to aromatase inhibitors (AIs) in breast cancer survivors.
 She is also examining the dissemination of her Lifestyle, Exercise, and Nutrition (LEAN) weight loss intervention in breast cancer survivors via a mail- and video-based intervention.
 Dr. Irwin is an investigator on the NCI-funded Transdisciplinary Research on Energetics and Cancer (TREC) Initiative.
 Dr. Irwin has published extensively on related topics, and has also served on various review and advisory committees for the NCI, American Cancer Society and Livestrong Foundation.